-- 2.2C The QI program must include an assessment of the image quality for the cardiac electrophysiology procedures being performed and have a process for documentation of complications with the goal to decrease complications. - 2.2.1C The facility must evaluate the technical quality of the images obtained during the performance of cardiac electrophysiology procedures.
+- 2.2C The QI program must include an assessment of the image quality for the cardiac electrophysiology procedures being performed. - 2.2.1C The facility must evaluate the technical quality of the images obtained during the performance of cardiac electrophysiology procedures.
 The review must include, but is not limited to, the evaluation of: - 2.2.1.1C the clinical images for clarity of images and/or evaluation for suboptimal images or artifact; - 2.2.1.2C completeness of the study; and - 2.2.1.3C adherence to the facility imaging acquisition protocols. - 2.2.2C Technical quality review must be measured for a minimum of four cases per cardiac electrophysiology accreditation procedure type every six months.